Repeat after me three times:

 There are two astrological zodiacs: the tropical and the sidereal.

-Both of these Zodiacs measure the ecliptic with 12 equal 30-degree divisions of the 360 degree circle.
+Both of these Zodiacs measure the ecliptic with 12 equal 30-degree divisions on the 360-degree circle.
 That’s why there have always been – and will always be – only 12 astrological zodiac signs.
 It’s just very convenient math.

 These two zodiacs are actually identical, except for their starting points: